 When selecting the 40 vendors to include in this resource guide, I started with some of the tools that I first identified when I launched this blog in 2012 as well as those I covered over the years, and then broadened my research to look at new entrants since that time, along with established SaaS and infrastructure providers who have signaled alignment with the small data movement (either explicitly or via support for one of the key tenets).

-From my definition above – and the taxonomy we created for my 2013 study at Digital Clarity Group, tools that were considered work with social, transactional or other online data, are focused on “everyday” business users and tasks, and generally support one or more of the following functions:
+From my definition above – and the taxonomy we created for my 2013 study with Digital Clarity Group, tools that were considered work with social, transactional or other online data, are focused on “everyday” business users and tasks, and generally support one or more of the following functions:

 - They make multi-source data and content more accessible by collecting and processing it (e.g. social monitoring, mobile analytics, DIY survey tools, data blending tools),